OSGeo/PROJ/docs/source/apps/proj.rst

 .. option:: -t<a>

-    *a* specifies a character employed as the first character to denote a control line to be passed through without processing.
-This option applicable to ascii input only. (# is the default value).
+    Where *a* specifies a character employed as the first character to denote a control line to be passed through without processing.
+This option applicable to ASCII input only. (# is the default value).

 .. option:: -e <string>

-    String is an arbitrary string to be output if an error is detected during data transformations.
-The default value is: *\t*.
+    Where *string* is an arbitrary string to be output if an error is detected during data transformations.
+The default value is a three character string: ``*\t*``.
     Note that if the :option:`-b`, :option:`-i` or :option:`-o` options are employed, an error is returned as HUGE_VAL value for both return values.

 .. option:: -E

-    causes the input coordinates to be copied to the output line prior to printing the converted values.
+    Causes the input coordinates to be copied to the output line prior to printing the converted values.

 .. option:: -l<[=id]>

-    List projection identifiers that can be selected with *+proj*. ``proj -l=id`` gives expanded description of projection id, e.g. ``proj -l=merc``.
+    List projection identifiers that can be selected with *+proj*. ``proj -l=id`` gives expanded description of projection *id*, e.g. ``proj -l=merc``.

 .. option:: -lp